iamharshverma/CricketSearchEngine/README.md

 #CricketSearchEngine
-**This repo contains the code of building cricket search engine from scratch and details of respective modules i.e crawling , clustering, indexing, query-expansion, webUI, Server**
+**This repo contains the code of building cricket search engine from scratch and details of respective modules i.e crawling , clustering, indexing, query-expansion, webUI, server.**

 **Cricket Search Engine**